flavors-js/flavors/README.md

     "nameParts": ["a", "b"]
   },
   "currentConfig": {
+    "dir": "/home/user/project/a",
+    "file": "/home/user/project/a/config.js",
     "name": "a",
     "nameParts": ["a"]
+  },
+  "parentConfig": {
+    "dir": "/home/user/project",
+    "name": "",
+    "nameParts": []
   }
 }
 ```

-- `config` contains properties of the configuration that we want to load.<br>
+- `config` contains properties of the configuration that we want to load
-- `currentConfig` contains properties of the configuration in extension hierarchy that is currently being loaded.<br>
+- `currentConfig` contains properties of the configuration in extension hierarchy that is currently being loaded
+- `dir` is the directory where configuration is located (only for `currentConfig` and `parentConfig`)
+- `file` is the configuration file (if it exists, only for `currentConfig` and `parentConfig`)
 - `nameParts` is the name of a configuration split by `configNameSeparator`.

 ###### `extends` configuration property